01. What is The Noble Nobel Project?

 05. Will you read essays, poetry, plays, short stories, etc.?

 Yes.
 This is not exclusive to fictional novels.
 Any form of literature counts.

 06. Who are the Nobel Prize in Literature winners?

 Below is the list of Nobel laureates in literature and at least one recommended work for each.
-The books listed opposite each laureate are the ones that I intend to read.
-I also think that these are their best works, based on my research.
-That statement is arbitrary though, and these books are merely suggestions.
-Note that some laureates may have more than one book listed.
-This is an indication that I’ve read more than one book from that laureate.
+These are the ones that I intend to read.
+Based on my research, these are their best works.
+That is arbitrary though, and these books are merely suggestions.
+I also included the other works that I read from that author, if any.

 In addition, underlined author’s names are the authors that I’ve read.
 Links to my write-ups on the authors’ works are also included.

 The Nobel Laureates - 28 out of 110 laureates read (Updated last July 2014):

 - 1901: Sully Prudhomme – Stanzas and Poems

 - 1902: Theodor Mommsen - History of Rome